-There are many simple solutions found on this site, from self directing your portfolio to lower fee managed portfolio solutions (nothing for you to do but sign up for lower fees while others take care of the index fund investments).
+There are many simple solutions found on this site, from self directing your portfolio to lower fee managed portfolio solutions such as Robo’s and One Ticket Solutions (nothing for you to do but sign up for lower fees while others take care of the index based portfolios).
 It’s not complicated, and it’s not a difficult process to say goodbye to your high fee investments.
-In a manner of minutes you can do the paperwork or complete an online process that will help you cut your investment fees by 50-90% or more.
-Think of it this way; 30 minutes of your time might help you save tens to hundreds of thousands of dollars over the decades.
+In a manner of minutes you complete an online transfer process that will help you cut your investment fees by 50-90% or more.
+Think of it this way; 30 minutes of your time might help you save tens of thousands to hundreds of thousands of dollars over the decades.

 Now that’s time well spent.

 Questions?
 Send them to me, Dale, at email@example.com